PeterCamilleri/CX16/utilities/branches/README.md

 The 6502 family comes with a spartan limited set of branch instructions for most bits in the Processor Status Register (P).
-The 65C02 helps this a little bit by adding in the unconditional branch alway or "bra" as well as a bunch of branch on bit set or cleared for zero page  variables.
+The 65C02 helps this a little bit by adding in the unconditional branch alway or "bra".
 There are still glaring omissions.
 Other 8-bit microprocessors, notably the 6809, expand on this basic set with several improvements:

 **Long Branches:** The standard branch instruction only has an 8-bit range.
 This means that it can only reach so far before you encounter the following error: